stellar/scp-proofs/README.md

 what is confirmed prepared by the end of the ballot.
-It easily follows, assuming that nomination has converged, that all intact nodes vote to prepare the same value in the next ballot (this is proved formally in `SCP-liveness-prepare-1.ivy` and `SCP-liveness-prepare-2.ivy`), and that, by Liveness Property L1, all intact nodes confirm a value committed in the next ballot.
+It easily follows, assuming that nomination has converged, that all intact nodes vote to prepare the same value in the next ballot (this is proved formally in `SCP-liveness-prepare.ivy`), and that, by Liveness Property L1, all intact nodes confirm a value committed in the next ballot.

 Unfortunately, non-intact nodes can always interfere right before the end of a ballot and cause disagreement on what is confirmed prepared among intact